Indicator: Forest sector secondary manufacturing

-- Secondary wood manufacturing decreased by 1.8% in 2018, while secondary paper manufacturing fell by 4.4%.
+- Secondary wood manufacturing increased by 10.8% in 2019, while secondary paper manufacturing fell by 8.0%.

-- Secondary manufacturing accounted for 35% of the total contribution of forest product manufacturing to GDP in 2018, down slightly from 2017.
+- Secondary manufacturing accounted for 38% of the total contribution of forest product manufacturing to GDP in 2019, up 3 percentage points from 2018.

 Lumber and paper are used in secondary wood and paper product manufacturing to make intermediate and final products, such as doors and envelopes.

-Gross domestic product from primary and secondary wood and paper product industries, 2008–2018
+Gross domestic product from primary and secondary wood and paper product subsectors, 2009 to 2019

 Why is this indicator important?

-- Secondary manufacturing of forest products generates additional employment and revenue, which in turn increases the forest industry’s overall contribution to the Canadian economy.
+- Secondary manufacturing of forest products generates additional employment and revenue, which in turn increases the forest sector’s overall contribution to the Canadian economy.

-- Secondary manufacturing helps balance changes in world markets because it is largely focused on domestic markets that tend to be more stable than the primary products geared to international demand.
+- Secondary manufacturing helps balance changes in world markets by being focused largely on domestic markets that tend to be more stable than the primary products geared to international demand.

 What is the outlook?